 Get your daily serving of vegetables with a stir fry filled with all your favorite colorful produce.

-Expert tip: Stir-fry for a short period of time, just a few minutes, to retain their crunch and texture.
+Expert tip: Stir-fry for a short period, just a few minutes, to retain their crunch and texture.

 This is one of the ultimate Asian side dishes you can never go wrong with.
 You can even use any leftover vegetables to whip up this recipe.